Snoqualmie, Washington, US

 The best rapid is on the river is on the upstream side of the powerhouse.
 A generous eddy here is well suited to group instruction, and otherwise known as the Training Pool (a class getting ready).
 Once paddlers have had a few sessions on flatwater, this is a great place to begin learning in moving current.
 Paddlers start out on the eddy on river right and can then start practicing peel outs and ferry moves in one of a couple good jets (photo).
 Over towards river left there is also a fun surfing wave, the best on the river, that provides quick- learners with a fun challenge.
 The nice thing about this section is that as long as the river is at medium flows or below it's fairly easy to collect up swimmers who miss their roll.

 Continuing on downstream past the powerhouse the run enters a short section of more consistent gradient and sustained current.
 Pass by the powerhouse on the far side of the river on river left.
-When flows are low in the bypass reach upstream of the powerhouse many folks put in on the downstream side of the powerhouse over the rip rap immediately adjacent to the powerhouse (this has also an option for those who don't wish to negotiate the obstacle course created by the boardwalk--particularly for those with canoes or larger boats).
+When flows are low in the bypass reach upstream of the powerhouse many folks put in on the downstream side of the powerhouse which is the official public access.

 At the biggest drop on the run the river plunges over a sloping ledge that's fairly straightforward.
 There is a good eddy on river left where the group can gather.
 Next the river passes through a section of swift current before making a hard bend to the left at the confluence of Tokul Creek which enters from the right.
 Bedrock features at this corner create a couple of fun whirlpools and strong eddy lines.